Superchig/teeb/README.md

 ## To-Do
 1. Design Game
-2. Show the current room only when called using look or l,
+2. Implement items
-3. or when you change rooms
+3. Allow for looking at other rooms
+4. Add doors
+5. Implement stats and/or skills
+6. Implement combat
-4. Finish to-do list
+7. Finish to-do list